Marundu/minimal_flask_cms/README.md

 Here is the [code for his project](https://github.com/kirankoduru/flask-cms-demo) and a short [blog post](https://kirankoduru.github.io/python/flask-cms-app.html) about it.

-To create the database, run `python scripts/create_db.py`.
+To create the database, navigate into the `app` folder (after cloning the repo, har har) and run `python scripts/create_db.py`.